feschmidt/current_detection_zenodo/README.md

 ## Data processing and figure generation

-The python scripts located in the top-level folder need to be executed in the following order to generate the final figures from the raw measurement data:
+The python scripts located in the top-level folder are executed in the below order to generate the final figures from the raw measurement data.
+For this, simply execute `bash runall.sh`, which performs the required execution and zips all figures.

 1. analysis_classes.py
 2. calibration_inputpower.py